Vishwanathamrish/TechMate/README.md

 - Requires text-based PDFs with sufficient content.
 - Qdrant integration is bypassed due to Docker issues.
 - MCQ generation depends on nouns in the PDF.
-- Gemini API requires internet and a valid key.
+- Groq API requires internet and a valid key.
 ---

 ## Future Improvements 🔮